karlssberg/Motiv/Karlssberg.Motiv/XOr/XOr.md

 var isOperationalTrafficLightSpec = isRedLightSpec ^ isGreenLightSpec;
 var isOperationalTrafficLight = isOperationalTrafficLightSpec.IsSatisfiedBy(trafficLight);

-isTrafficLightFunctioning.Satisfied; // returns true
+isTrafficLightFunctioning.Satisfied; // true
-isTrafficLightFunctioning.Reason; // returns "light is red ^ light is not green" isTrafficLightFunctioning.Assertions; // returns ["light is red", "light is not green"]
+isTrafficLightFunctioning.Reason; // "light is red ^ light is not green" isTrafficLightFunctioning.Assertions; // ["light is red", "light is not green"]
 ```

 Notice that XOr will always output assertions for both underlying operands - in other words, it will always return